~ Clarence Darrow

 Article Examines Interrogation Recording in Iowa

-A new article in the Iowa Law Review Bulletin looks at the development of Iowa law on the electronic recording of custodial interrogations and makes recommendations for the future.
+A recent article in the Iowa Law Review Bulletin looks at the development of Iowa law on the electronic recording of custodial interrogations and makes recommendations for the future.
 The article, by Brian Farrell from the University of Iowa and Sara Farrell from Coe College, can be found here.

 River to River Looks at False Confessions

-IPI President Brian Farrell, Iowa State University professors Stephanie Madon and Max Guyll, and Polk County Attorney John Sarcone recently appeared on Iowa Public Radio's River to River to discuss false confessions.
-A recording of the program, which aired on October 8, can be heard here.
+IPI President Brian Farrell, Iowa State University professors Stephanie Madon and Max Guyll, and Polk County Attorney John Sarcone appeared on Iowa Public Radio's River to River to discuss false confessions.
+A recording of the program, which aired on October 8, 2013, can be heard here.